-Have you ever paused to marvel at the microscopic world, where single-celled organisms navigate their liquid environments with astonishing grace?
+Have you ever paused to marvel at the microscopic world, where single-celled organisms manage their liquid environments with astonishing grace?
 Or considered how, even within our own bodies, cells use tiny, whip-like structures to clear debris from our lungs or move eggs through the fallopian tubes?
-These fascinating feats are often accomplished by two remarkable structures: cilia and flagella.
+But these fascinating feats are often accomplished by two remarkable structures: cilia and flagella.
 Though they may appear similar at first glance, and indeed share a common structural blueprint, subtle yet significant differences in their form and function dictate their specific roles in the biological world.

 Main Subheading